Delirante/Delirante.github.io/_collProjects/udpchat.md

 		if (null != d) 	{	}
 		else
 		{
-			JOptionPane.showMessageDialog(null, "ERROR- UPnP is turn off or you have bad connection to your router, try to connect directly. "
+			JOptionPane.showMessageDialog(null, "ERROR- UPnP is turn off
+			 or you have bad connection to your router, try to connect directly."
-					+ "Aplication tried make connection "+i+" times");
+			 +"Aplication tried make connection "+i+" times");
 			System.exit(0);
 		}

-		if (!d.addPortMapping(port1, port1,localIpAdress1,"UDP","My forward1") && 			//forward portov pre server aj clienta
+		if (!d.addPortMapping(port1, port1,localIpAdress1,"UDP","My forward1") &&
 				!d.addPortMapping(port2, port2,localIpAdress2,"UDP","My forward2"))
 		{
-			JOptionPane.showMessageDialog(null, "ERROR- Port mapping failed, restart your router, if you have still problem with this, buy better router");
+			JOptionPane.showMessageDialog(null, "ERROR- Port mapping failed, restart
+			your router, if you have still problem with this, buy better router");
 			System.exit(0);
 		}
 	}

-	public void shutDown() throws IOException, SAXException		//odstranenie portforwardingu {
+	public void shutDown() throws IOException, SAXException
+	{
 		if(d != null)
 		{